 A conforming Gerber file reader must render a valid Gerber file according to this specification.
 A current reader may support deprecated format elements as they can be present in legacy files.
-To prepare for future extensions of the format, a Gerber file reader must give a warning when encountering an unknown command; it must then continue processing after otherwise ignoring the unknown construct.
+To prepare for future extensions of the format, a Gerber file reader must give a warning when encountering an unimplemented command, skip it and continue processing.
 Otherwise there is no mandatory behavior on reading an invalid Gerber file.
 It is not mandatory to report any other errors - this would impose an unreasonable burden on readers and may result in useless messages in some applications.
 A reader is allowed to attempt to reverse engineer the intended image and display it; note that if reverse engineering fails this is the responsibility of the writer of the file, not the reader, as the invalid file is meaningless - it is the file that is wrong, not the reader.